-3. Ask each student to think individually about how they want to participate in the conversation.
+Ask each student to think individually about how they want to participate in the conversation.
 This is an opportunity for them to work on their own discussion skills.
 For example, those who often dominate discussions may consider how they can do more active listening.
 And those who may choose to listen should think about how they can share their voices more frequently.
-Have each student write down one or two sentences to answer the question: How will I participate?
+Have each student write down their answer to the question: How will I participate?

-Collaborate

-- 1. Cue up the deliberation by reviewing the main question: What do you do when the border crosses you?
+COLLABORATE

+Review the main deliberative question: What should be done in the face of oppression?
 Ask students to think about what connections they have to the topic and question at hand.
 Ask for volunteers to describe their connection in the topic.
-Doing this helps set the tone for the deliberation as one that involves real personal experiences and stakes. - 2.
-Remind students that their goal is to work collaboratively to find a shared solution about what the Californio people should do.
+Doing this helps set the tone for the deliberation as one that involves real people and experiences.

+Remind students that their goal is to work collaboratively to evaluate a set of options.
+They may or may not agree on the best option to select.
 Before they do this, however, they must think carefully about each proposed option and solutions.
-Have students read the three options, keeping the following questions in mind: - What does this option propose or recommend? - What steps would we have to take to make this option work? - What would be positive outcomes of moving forward with this option - Why would people want to choose this approach? - What are trade-offs or downsides that we would have to accept if we chose this option?
-Are these trade-offs worth it? - 3.
+Have students read the three options, keeping the following questions in mind:

+- What does this option propose or recommend? - What steps would have to be taken to make this option work? - What would be positive outcomes of moving forward with this option?
+Why would people want to choose this approach? - What are trade-offs or downsides that would have to be accepted if this option is chosen?
+Are these trade-offs worth it?

 Open up a conversation by examining the options as a class.
 Have students carefully think through and discuss each option, its associated actions, and its trade-offs.
 Encourage students to listen closely, to respectfully respond to their classmates, to bring up insights they feel must be considered, and to share their response to each option.

-FACILITATION NOTE Pay attention to how students are engaging throughout the deliberation.
-This information will be useful in the next lesson to help students reflect not only on the decision they made but how they contributed to that outcome.
-One recommended way to keep track of their participation is to use a Harkness diagram, which captures the flow of conversation.
+Facilitation note: Pay attention to how students are engaging throughout the deliberation.
+This information will be useful in the next lesson to help students reflect not only on the decisions they make but also how they contributed to the discussion.
+One way to keep track of their participation is to use a Harkness diagram, which captures the flow of conversation.

-Act
+ACT

-- 1. Conclude the deliberation by guiding students toward developing a common-ground decision.
-Remind students that they can be creative in their solution building by combining preferred elements of different options, as long as they stay within the bounds of reality and incorporate the many perspectives and people affected by the issue. - 2.
+Conclude the deliberation by asking students if they can come to a common-ground decision on their recommended path forward for the Pueblo peoples.
+They may be creative in their solution building by combining preferred elements of different options, as long as they stay within the bounds of reality and incorporate the many perspectives and people affected by the issue.
+They may also decide that no one option can be agreed upon.

 If the group comes to a shared conclusion, post the decision somewhere visible and review it as a class.
+Ask:

-Ask: - What actions are they proposing?
-Why are these important or necessary? - What trade-offs must they make with this approach?
-Are those acceptable trade-offs? - Who will be impacted, positively or negatively, by this solution? - Why is this the right solution for our group? - 3.
+- What actions are they proposing?
+Why are these important or necessary? - What trade-offs would have to be made with this approach?
+Are those acceptable trade-offs? - · Who would be impacted, positively or negatively, by this solution?

 If the class is unable to come to a shared decision, post the approaches with the most support somewhere visible.
 Help students think through each option, identifying what they like, what they could do without, and how it would affect different groups of people.
-Students may be able to create a compromise solution through this process or they may need to determine that they are not yet ready to come to a conclusion.